Rawhide (TV series)

 Rawhide is an American Western television series starring Eric Fleming and Clint Eastwood.
-The show aired for eight seasons on the CBS network on Friday nights from January 9, 1959, to September 3, 1965, before moving to Tuesday nights from September 14, 1965, until December 7, 1965, with a total of 217 black-and-white episodes.
+The show aired for seven seasons on the CBS network on Friday nights from January 9, 1959, to September 3, 1965, before moving to its eighth and final season on Tuesday nights from September 14, 1965, until December 7, 1965, with a total of 217 black-and-white episodes.
 The series was produced and sometimes directed by Charles Marquis Warren, who also produced early episodes of Gunsmoke.
 The show is remembered by many for its theme song, "Rawhide".

 Spanning 7 1/2 years, Rawhide was the sixth-longest-running American television Western, exceeded only by Wagon Train, The Virginian, Bonanza, Death Valley Days, and Gunsmoke.

 Synopsis

-Set in the 1860s, Rawhide portrays the challenges faced by the drovers of a cattle drive.
-Most episodes are introduced with a monologue by Gil Favor, trail boss.
+Set in the 1860s, Rawhide portrays the challenges faced by the drovers of a cattle drive as they drove cattle from Texas to Sedalia, Missouri which for a time was the western end of the railroad.
+Most episodes are introduced with a monolog by Gil Favor, trail boss.
 In a typical Rawhide story, the drovers come upon people on the trail and involve themselves in their affairs, or one or more of the crew venture into a nearby town and get themselves into trouble.
 Rowdy Yates was young and at times impetuous in the earliest episodes, and Favor had to keep a tight rein on him.

 Story lines ranged from parched plains to anthrax, ghostly riders to wolves, cattle raiding, bandits, murderers, and others.
 A frequent story line was the constant need to find water for the cattle.
 The scout spent much of his time looking for water, sometimes finding that water holes and even rivers had dried up.

 Spanning seven years, Rawhide frequently dealt with controversial topics.
 Robert Culp played an ex-soldier on the drive who had become dangerously addicted to morphine.
-Mexican drover, Jesús, faced racism at times from outside of the crew.
+Mexican drover "Hey Soos" faced racism at times from outside the crew.
 Some American Indians demanded cattle as payment for going through their land and several episodes deal with the aftermath of the American Civil War, which ended four years earlier.